madengr/nbody/README.md

 Notes:

-I wrote this game to learn about object oriented programming The physics portion was learned in the Udacity CS222 course
+I wrote this game to learn about object oriented programming.

+The physics portion was learned in the Udacity CS222 course.